How to Transfer ROSE into a ParaTime

 Now, you can transfer your ROSE to the ParaTime.
 Navigate to the "ParaTimes" tab.
-For the sake of demonstration, we'll continue with the Emerald ParaTime, but the Sapphire or Cipher ParaTimes work just as well.
+For the sake of demonstration, we'll continue with the Sapphire ParaTime, but the Emerald or Cipher ParaTimes work just as well.

-Under Emerald click on the "To ParaTime" button.
+Under the Sapphire label click on the "To ParaTime" button.

 Verifying ROSE balance on ParaTime

 If everything went well, your entered amount of ROSE was sent to the destination address on ParTime.
-In our case, let's verify that your ROSE safely arrived at your Emerald Ethereum wallet.
+In our case, let's verify that your ROSE safely arrived at your Sapphire Ethereum wallet.

 Wallet Browser Extension

 You can check the balance in the Oasis Wallet extension by opening the "Account Management" tab and selecting your destination account to which you sent ROSE.
 Then click on the back arrow and navigate to the "ParaTimes" tab.
 In the corresponding ParaTime pane, you will notice the available amount of your ROSE.